unit-io/unitd/README.md

 # unitd [![GoDoc](https://godoc.org/github.com/unit-io/unitd?status.svg)](https://pkg.go.dev/github.com/unit-io/unitd)

-## Unitd is an open source messaging broker for IoT and other real-time messaging service.
+## Unitd is an open source messaging system for microservice, IoT and real-time internet connected devices.
 Unitd messaging API is built for speed and security.

-The unitd is blazing fast and secure messaging system for microservices, IoT, and real-time web.
-Unitd satisfy the requirements for low latency and binary messaging, it is perfect messaging system for the internet of things and internet connected devices.
+The unitd is blazing fast and secure messaging system for microservices, IoT, and real-time internet connected devices.
+Unitd satisfy the requirements for low latency and binary messaging, it is perfect messaging system for internet of things and internet connected devices.

 # About Unitd